 Please feel free to get in touch!

-• Emotion.
-Conducting a preliminary investigation of cross-linguistic emotion recognition in French and Mandarin verbal phrases and non-verbal vocalizations, in collaboration with Aitana Garcia Arasco (DDL & ENES), Saint-Etienne, France.
+• Emotion in verbal speech and non-verbal vocalizations.
+Conducting a study on cross-linguistic emotion recognition in French and Mandarin verbal phrases and non-verbal vocalizations, in collaboration with Aitana Garcia Arasco (DDL & ENES), Saint-Etienne, France.

-• Emotion.
+• Cross-linguistic speech emotion recognition.
 Serving as an external collaborator on the Inidex EFL project: the grammatical encoding of expressivity and emotions, in collaboration with Lisa Brunetti (Université Paris Cité), with an ongoing funding application through Laboratoire de Linguistique Formelle, Paris, France.

-• Articulatory imagery.
-Developing a funding application for a new research project co-led by Tzuyi Tseng on articulatory imagery in foreign language learning, in collaboration with Ladislas Nalborczyk (CNRS), Aix-en-Provence, France.
+• Articulatory imagery in language learning.
+Developing a new research project co-led by Tzuyi Tseng on articulatory imagery in foreign language learning, in collaboration with Ladislas Nalborczyk (CNRS), Aix-en-Provence, France.

 Past participation